Achieving hiring success and tips for personal development within the HR industry

-We posed some of our favorite questions and discovered just what Jay loves about his job, how he achieves hiring success and his top tips for personal development in the HR game.
+We posed some of our favourite questions and discovered just what Jay loves about his job, how he achieves hiring success and his top tips for personal development in the HR game.

-What do you love about your role and organization?
+What do you love about your role and organisation?

 Where do I start?

 Rangle.io was just named one of the Top 25 most sought after starts-up in Canada by LinkedIn.
 That doesn’t happen by some happy accident.
 It takes years of pervasive and persistent focus on building the best culture, by living the right values.

 I could have gone to another large organisation but I was looking for something different, so I chose Rangle.io – largely because of the leadership's trust in enhancing the Talent function.

 I love the fact that I lead a team of exceptionally talented recruiters who are expanding the company’s capabilities and footprint in Canada, the US and Europe.
 Like many organisations, people directly drive our success especially in the consulting world, which we belong to.

 The culture of learning, experimentation, and diversity are also huge draws.
 There isn't much in the way of red tape here, so if you have a great idea that can materially impact candidate (or customer) experiences, the company is all ears.